DwivediAman-exe/DwivediAman-exe/README.md

 ### Also, I love starting new Projects.

-### Currently, I'm working with javascript to develop Front as well as Backend websites.
+### Currently, I'm working with javascript frameworks to develop Front and Backend of websites.
 </div>

 <div>